-With a 15% incline, a -3% decline, and speeds up to 12 miles (19.3 km) per hour, the treadmill provides plenty of training options to keep you challenged.
+With a 15% incline, a -3% decline, and speeds up to 12 miles (19.3 kilometers) per hour, the treadmill provides plenty of training options to keep you challenged.

 It also features NordicTrack’s Runners Flex cushioning, which is designed to reduce the impact on your joints.

-Plus, the Commercial 2450 is equipped with an oversized 22-inch (56-cm) touch screen for streaming live and on-demand workouts from around the globe using the iFit app.
+Plus, the Commercial 2450 is equipped with an oversized 22-in (56-cm) touch screen for streaming live and on-demand workouts from around the globe using the iFit app.

 With virtual runs through scenic landscapes, including locations in England, Ireland, and Iceland, your indoor run won’t feel so constraining.

-The treadmill includes a free 30-day family iFit membership, which can be renewed for $39 per month.
+The treadmill includes a free 30-day family iFit membership, which you can renew for $39 per month.

-- Cons: no touch screen, no on-demand classes
+- Cons: no touch screen, no decline options

 Best elliptical machine